zhuang-li/torchSS/README.md

 This experiment involves two phases, unsupervised pre-training and supervised fine-tuning.

 We use seq2seq model[[1]](https://arxiv.org/pdf/1409.3215v3.pdf) to do pre-training.
-The encoder encodes a sentence without out-of-vocabulary(OOV) tokens and decoder decodes the sentence itself.
+The encoder encodes a standard sentence with only few out-of-vocabulary(OOV) tokens and decoder decodes the sentence itself.
 After pre-training, we preserve the model parameters of the encoder.
 The architecture is as the following figure:
 ![seq2seq](https://github.com/deathlee/torchSS/blob/master/figs/seq2seqLSTM.png)

 During fine-tuning, we use a Siamese LSTM[[2]](http://www.mit.edu/~jonasm/info/MuellerThyagarajan_AAAI16.pdf) to predict semantic similarity between sentences.
-To learn this model, instead of randomly initializing model parameters , we initialize the model with the parameters of the encoder preserved from pre-training.
+To learn this model, instead of randomly initializing model parameters, we initialize the model with the parameters of the encoder preserved from pre-training.
 Then we learn the model towards our fine-tuning objective.
 The architecture is as the following figure:

 ![siamese](https://github.com/deathlee/torchSS/blob/master/figs/SiameseLSTM.png)